 1. Make sure you really, really need a car

 As mentioned, I’ve spent a lot of time and energy talking folks out of buying cars, even at the expense of my own commission.

 That’s because unless you absolutely need a new vehicle, it’s def better to wait if you can.
 And you may not have to wait long.
 J.D.
-Power forecasts that prices should cool off by late 2022/early 2023, meaning every month you wait could save you a few hundred bucks on a used car purchase.
+Power forecasts that prices should cool off in early 2023, meaning every month you wait could save you a few hundred bucks on a used car purchase.

 That being said, you might be wondering if it’s worth it to go ahead and pull the trigger.